hku-ect/gazebosc/README.md

     Nodes/HelloWorldNode.cpp
 )
 ```
 You'll now have an empty skeleton class.
-In the .h file make the constructor look like this:
+In the .h file make the header file look like this:
 ```
 #ifndef HELLOWORLDNODE_H
 #define HELLOWORLDNODE_H